Exponents and Radicals

 Scientific notation provides a compact way to write very large or very small numbers using powers of 10.

-Explore the behavior of power functions for various integer and fractional exponents.
+Explore the behavior of power functions for various integer and fractional exponents using the interactive tool below.

 Rational Exponents and Radicals

 Rational (fractional) exponents link powers and roots.
-The denominator of the exponent becomes the index of the root.
+The denominator of the exponent becomes the index of the root, and the numerator becomes the power.

 The relationship between rational (fractional) exponents and radicals.